-Our data provide the exact date of the survey of the households, and we are able to exploit this information to separate our sample into observations nearer and further away from the previous harvesting seasons in Tanzania to investigate when exactly household expenditure is impacted after the realization of a rainfall shock.
-Each survey round takes place between October of the starting year and ends in November of the subsequent year.
+Our data provide the exact date of the survey of the households, and we are able to exploit this information to separate our sample into observations nearer and further away from the previous harvesting seasons in Tanzania to investigate when exactly household expenditure is impacted after the realization of the rainfall shock.34 Each survey round takes place between October of the starting year and ends in November of the subsequent year.
 We split the sample into households observed up to six month after the shock and households observed 6-12 months after the shock.

-In Column 1 of Online Appendix Table A8, we report the estimates for households nearer to the harvest season (that is, the first six months from October [harvest year] to March [in the following year]); in Column 2, we report the estimates for surveys collected in the second half of the survey year (that is, April-September).
-The coefficients for rainfall shocks within six months of the harvest are positive but much smaller collection of the LSMS waves used in this study; hence, the PSSN is not relevant as a source of welfare transfer in the setting of this paper (World Bank 2016).
+In column (1) of Table A8, we report the estimates for households nearer to the harvest season (i.e., the first six months from October [harvest year] to March [in the following year]); in column (2), we report the estimates for surveys collected in the second half of the survey year (i.e. from April to September).
+The coefficients for rainfall shocks within six months of the harvest are positive but much smaller than for the whole sample; likewise, the interaction term of rainfall shock and mobile money is much smaller and not statistically significant.
+We contrast this with the effect of shocks for the sample observed within 6-12 months after the shock and find the effects are much more pronounced, both for the estimates in column (1) and the main estimates from Table 3.
+These results are consistent with shocks initially absorbed by the consumption of the remaining stock of crops and hence delaying the effect of droughts on poverty; likewise, we find the consumption smoothing effect of mobile money sets in with delay as well.

-32. The majority of agricultural activities take place within the long rainy season in Tanzania.
+33 The majority of agricultural activities take place within the long rainy season in Tanzania.
 This is consistent with the nature of rain-fed agricultural practices in most sub-Sahara African communities due to low adoption of irrigation technology for the purpose of crop cultivation.

-33. There is no evidence that the date of collection of the survey was done in such a way that the timing would be correlated with different rainfall realizations.
+34 There is no evidence that the date of collection of the survey was done in such a way that the timing would be correlated with different rainfall realizations.
 Indeed, the date of the survey collection for each enumeration area was decided long before the survey took place.